 - ECE students, those who are disabled under Section 504 of the Rehabilitation Act of 1973, and students who are being assessed for suspected disabilities have additional rights guaranteed under federal and state laws.
-These are addressed on page 29. - A short-term, local school suspension is for one to three school days. - A district suspension is for six to ten school days. - District suspensions may be referred to the assistant director of Student Due Process for a conference and decision. - An ECE student may not be suspended to the district for fewer than two school days. - A suspension of one to ten school days requires an informal hearing in which the student is told of the charge against him or her, is given a chance to present his or her perspective regarding the incident, and is given the right to appeal the decision.
+These are addressed on page 29. - A short-term, local school suspension is for one to three school days. - A district suspension is for six to ten school days. - District suspensions may be referred to the assistant director of Student Relations for a conference and decision. - REMOVED BULLET - A suspension of one to ten school days requires an informal hearing in which the student is told of the charge against him or her, is given a chance to present his or her perspective regarding the incident, and is given the right to appeal the decision.
 If a student is believed to be a danger to himself or herself or to others, he or she may be suspended first and an informal hearing will be scheduled afterward (within three school days). - A district suspension of 11 to 20 school days requires a formal hearing unless such a hearing is waived by the parent/guardian.
 The procedures for a formal hearing are outlined on this page. - A student on suspension may not enter the school or go on any JCPS school grounds unless arrangements for him or her to do so are made with an administrator.
 The student may not attend any day or night JCPS-sponsored function or ride a JCPS bus.
 Any violation of these conditions will result in further disciplinary action. - Make-up work may be requested by a student within three school days of his or her return from suspension.
 Make-up work will include only written daily work, tests, and major projects.
 Some class work cannot be duplicated and therefore cannot be made up.
 Make-up work will be provided to the student as arranged with the teacher.
 The student will have the number of school days of suspension plus one school day from the time he or she receives the make-up work to submit it to the teacher.
 When an absence or suspension occurs at the end of a semester or school year, the student or parent/guardian can make arrangements with the school administrator to take tests and turn in major projects.
 (See page 22.)

-- A suspension will be for a definite number of school days and cannot be extended except in the case of pre-expulsion procedures. - Within one day of the informal hearing, the administrator will inform (verbally and/or in writing) the parent/guardian of the decision to suspend a student.
+- A suspension will be for a definite number of school days and cannot be extended. - Within one day of the informal hearing, the administrator will inform (verbally and/or in writing) the parent/guardian of the decision to suspend a student.